 WHY convert a cargo trailer?

-A major factor in the decision to convert a cargo trailer was Jennie's power wheelchair.
+A major factor in the decision to convert a cargo trailer was my wife's power wheelchair.
 The 7' long rear ramp allows her to use her wheelchair in the trailer and the area at the front provides enough space for her to turn it around.

 WHY NOT buy a real travel trailer?